Take a look at where to find available questions and how to provide high-quality answers that will keep bringing customers back to you!

 This also indicates to the site that your answer is ready to be reviewed for payout value.
 This does not prevent you or the customer from continuing the conversation further.

-- If you start working with the customer and as you are going back and forth, you realise you are unable to provide an answer to them.
+- If you start working with the customer and as you are going back and forth, you are unable to provide an answer to them.
 Before opting out, let the customer know you can't help them further and another Expert will be able to assist them.

 What is quality?